kennethjiang/Teleport-NSLog/README.md

 License
 -----------------

-Teleport is available under the MIT license.
+Teleport-NSLog is available under the MIT license.
 See the LICENSE file for more info.